vndr-code/Particle-Based-Viscoelastic-Fluid-Simulation-in-Julia/README.md

   Implements the main simulation update function following a prediction-relaxation scheme.
 This file applies gravity, viscosity, spring forces, double density relaxation, and boundary corrections.
 Finally, velocities are updated based on the displacement.

 - **Visualize.jl**
-  Provides functions for visualizing the particles (and optionally, springs) using Plots.jl.
+  Provides functions for visualizing the particles using Plots.jl.

 - **Main.jl**
   The main entry point for the simulation.
 It sets up the environment, instantiates particles (in this example, 100 particles with random positions), initializes springs and the spatial hash, and then runs the simulation for 500 frames to generate a GIF.